2021 Dutch general election: Electoral system

 Pursuant to articles C.1, C.2 and C.3 of the electoral law, elections for the House of Representatives take place every four years in March.
 The 150 members of the House of Representatives are elected by open list proportional representation.
-The number of seats per list is determined using the D'Hondt method, effectively resulting in an electoral threshold of 1/150th (0.67%) of votes to secure a seat.
-Voters have the option to cast a preferential vote.
-The seats won by a list are first allocated to the candidates who, in preferential votes, have received at least 25 percent of the number of votes needed for one seat (effectively 0.17% of the total votes), regardless of their placement on the electoral list.
+The number of seats per list is determined using the D'Hondt method.
+There is an official threshold of electoral threshold of 1/150th (0.67%) of votes to secure a seat.
+(If it did not exist, the portion of votes needed for a party to take its first seat might be lower than that if there are many wasted votes caused by some parties having vote tallies lower than the effective threshold of 0.67%.)

+Voters have the option to cast a preferential vote, to mark a vote with a preference for an individual candidate.
+The seats won by a list are first allocated to the candidates who, in preferential votes, have received at least 25% of the number of votes needed for one seat (effectively 0.17% of the total votes), regardless of their placement on the electoral list.
 If multiple candidates from a list pass this threshold, their ordering is determined based on the number of votes received.
 Any remaining seats are allocated to candidates according to their placement on the electoral list.

 Participating parties

 A record number of 89 parties registered with the Electoral Council in order to compete in the election.
 Most parties, however, did not achieve (nationwide) ballot access, as they were not able to pay the €11,250 deposit and/or did not receive enough endorsements (30 for each of the 19 electoral districts in the European Netherlands, and 10 for the Caribbean Netherlands).

-The following 37 parties met the requirements to participate in the election: